INNOCOS SUMMIT ZURICH 2026

 What signals make you lean in immediately?
 What kills a deal, even if growth looks good?
 Longevity: real value driver or just a narrative today?

-Awards Ceremony · 45 minutes · Presented by INNOCOS
+Celebrating Finalists of the Beauty & Longevity CHOICE Awards* · 45 minutes · Presented by INNOCOS

 • Innovation of the Year